-One in three of us will be diagnosed with cancer in our lifetime and as treatment and care improves greater numbers of people are living with and beyond cancer.
-Fortunately half of those with cancer will now live for at least ten years, whereas forty years ago the average survival was only one year.
+1 in 3 of us will be diagnosed with cancer in our lifetime.
+As treatment and care improves more people are living with and beyond cancer.
+Fortunately half of those with cancer will now live for at least 10 years, whereas 40 years ago the average survival was only 1 year.

-Further action is planned by the NHS to increase outcomes for people with cancer even further and action is planned on three fronts:
+Further action is planned by the NHS to increase outcomes for people with cancer which includes:

 Cancer commissioning responsibilities

-Responsibility for commissioning cancer is shared across multiple commissioners and our ambition is to collaborate closely to plan across the cancer pathway, to deliver improved cancer outcomes and experiences.
+The responsibility for commissioning cancer is shared across multiple commissioners and we want to work together to plan cancer pathways and deliver improved cancer outcomes and experiences.

 Cancer screening programmes, which are commissioned by Public Health England, are important in diagnosing cancer. >Find information on bowel, breast and cervical screening on the .

 The centres listed below can support people with cancer, their carers and family.
 They are available to anyone affected by cancer and offer a range of services in a comfortable environment where you can share your concerns, ask questions and receive support.

 Cancer support group